solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 EOF
 ```

-Then, you can deploy the addons on both clusters using Helm:
+Then, you can deploy the addons on the cluster(s) using Helm:

 ```bash
 helm upgrade --install gloo-mesh-agent-addons gloo-mesh-agent/gloo-mesh-agent \